yaghuti/security_content_wiki/Deprecated-Detections.md

 # When do we deprecate a detection

-- The attack or analytic is no longer relevant
+- The attack or analytic is no longer relevant.
-- STRT builds a better approach to the analytic
+- STRT builds a better approach to the analytic.
-- Uses a data source or TA no longer supported
+- Uses a data source or TA no longer supported.
+- When a data source becomes CIM compliant, we deprecate the _raw source type searches and convert them into a data model based search.
 - If we get enough bug reports and it does not make sense to maintain or meet our bar for quality